-Originally, we had a standard white rubber hose for our water connection, but the hose I use for flushing is so convenient, I looked for a similar hose for drinking water.
+Originally, we had a standard white rubber hose for our water connection, but the collapisble hose I use for flushing is so convenient, I looked for a similar hose for drinking water.
 Once I found one, I was hooked!

 This is seriously one of the best upgrades I have gotten for the camper after our first major trip.
 This is so much easier to use than the hose above.
-Yes, it costs more, but is well worth it in terms of hassle and space it takes up.
+Yes, it costs more but is well worth it in terms of hassle and space it takes up.
 GET THIS HOSE!

 Water Pressure Regulator

-A tip on using this: connect this to the campground’s water supply, then connect the filter, then connect the hose, which will connect to your camper.
+Pro tip: connect this to the campground’s water supply, then connect the filter, then connect the hose, which will connect to your camper.
 Here’s why: the pressure will build up at the regulator, but will be reduced on the other side.
 You don’t want your components (hose and filter) dealing with additional pressure.
 That will lead to hose failure a lot faster.
 See the picture above.

 There are several different systems you can use for a water filter.
 There are some campers that have the filters built into their system.
-If you are not full time, this is a good, easy to use and replace filter.
+If you are not full time, this is a good, easy to use and replace

 Every camper is different and some have funky sewer connections, but this gear works for me and is the most common stuff I have seen out there up to this point.